1988 Hamilton, Ontario, municipal election: Ward Five (Red Hill-Rosedale)

 Issues for the residents of Ward Five nearly all centered around traffic, as the ward was to play host to the controversial Red Hill Valley Expressway.
 The ward's political makeup was altered between the 1985 and 1988 elections, with incumbent alderman Shirley Collins stepping down in 1987 to successfully stand as Liberal candidate for MPP for Hamilton East.
 A 1987 by-election brought Catholic school board trustee Dominic Agostino to council, who had only 11 months of experience as alderman before contesting the 1988 election.
 The ward's second alderman, Reg Wheeler, announced he would not be seeking reelection to council, rather entering the race for regional chairman instead.

 Agostino, for his part, ran on a platform of building more affordable housing, reducing local taxes and increasing voter connection to city hall.
 During his short tenure on council, Agostino angered some of his colleagues who criticized him of opportunism, after he created a bingo task force to examine how the industry operated in Hamilton, became the chairman of it and subsequently disbanded it.

 After the Wheeler's announcement that he would be seeking higher office, former alderman Fred Lombardo, whom Wheeler defeated in 1985, announced his intention to contest his old seat.
 After a failed attempt in 1985 to become MPP for Hamilton East as a Progressive Conservative, Lombardo ran on a platform of improving transportation and increasing police presence in the area.

 Shipping foreman Tom Rusich sought election for the third time in 1988, after contesting both the 1985 election and 1987 by-election in the ward.
-Risich supported the Red Hill Valley Expressway and campaigned on better parks for local residents.
+Rusich supported the Red Hill Valley Expressway and campaigned on better parks for local residents.

 Elizabeth Savelli was an expressway opponent and campaigned on a platform of better planning and bringing down taxes though one-tier local government.
 Local actress Vera Raiser also contested the election, promoting a citywide anti-drug program and using abandoned local factories as uniform manufacturers for school children.